brytonh/brytonh.github.io/_posts/2021-05-31-It-Wasnt-DNS-Today.md

 ---

-**TLDR; Misconfigured L2 MTU on a PoE switch causes one-way LDP label mappings via TCP/646 adjacency.
+**TLDR 1.1; Misconfigured L2 MTU on a PoE switch causes one-way LDP label mappings via TCP/646 adjacency.
 Easy find & confirm with a packet trace.**

+**TLDR 1.2; Next time you’re doing a circuit turn-up and a tech says “I can just put in a media converter”, sometimes they actually mean a L2 switch, and every time that’s the case L2 MTU will get messed up for your circuit.**

 ---